zlearh/Water_Net-code_pytorch/README.md

 # Test

-1.Generate the preprocessing data by using the "generate_test_data.m" in folder named generate_test_data (Also, there is a modified code that includes WB, HE and GC in Python code without a need for preprocessing by MATLAB.
+Generate the preprocessing data by using the "generate_test_data.m" in folder named generate_test_data (Also, there is a modified code that includes WB, HE and GC in Python code without a need for preprocessing by MATLAB.
 You can find the modified code in folder named testing_code_by_Branimir Ambrekovic.
 More details can be found in B's codes.)
 Put the inputs to corresponding folders (raw images to "test_real", WB images to "wb_real", GC images to "gc_real", HE images to "ce_real")You can extract the file to get

 vgg weight https://pan.baidu.com/s/1YeayV3xuwNWjXw6QX1tkew code：8cfn

-	2.Python main_.py
+	1.Python main_.py

-	3.Python main_test.py
+	2.Python main_test.py

-	4.Find the result in file"data"
+	3.Find the result in file"data"

-	5.python measure_ssim_psnr.py
+	4.python measure_ssim_psnr.py

 Set the network parameters, including learning rate, batch, weights of losses, etc., according to the paper Generate the preprocessing training data by using the "generate_training_data.m" in folder named generate_test_data